Chumbinho1/docker-node-postgres-redis-app/README.md

     - PostgreSQL will be accessible on port `5432`
     - Redis will be accessible on port `6379`

+---

+## Running in Production

+1. Build and start the production containers:
+    ```bash
+    docker compose -f docker/production/docker-compose.production.yml --env-file .env.production up --build -d
+    ```

+2. Run database migrations:
+    ```bash
+    docker exec -it app npm run migrate
+    ```

+3. Access the application:
+    - The nginx server will be serving the Node.js application at `http://localhost`
+    - PostgreSQL will be accessible on port `5432`
+    - Redis will be accessible on port `6379`

 ## Purpose

-This project was built to practice:
+This project serves as a hands-on example to:

-- Setting up multi-container Docker environments.
+- Create and manage multi-container Docker setups
-- Managing containerized applications with Docker Compose.
+- Orchestrate services using Docker Compose
-- Integrating Node.js with PostgreSQL and Redis in a Dockerized setup.
+- Connect a Node.js backend with PostgreSQL and Redis in containers
+- Apply environment variables and production-ready Docker best practices